 - are somewhat interested in some aspect of business (accounting, finance, marketing, management or economics)

-- would like to travel abroad and learn more about other countries/cultures
+- interested in traveling abroad and learning more about other countries/cultures

 There is no separate application for IB.
 All you need to do is to identify IB as your intended major on your Etown application.
 If you have already applied to Etown, contact the Admissions Office and let them know that you are interested in applying for IB as an intended major.
 We will evaluate the application of eligible students within 2-3 weeks of being accepted by Etownand notify them on the status of their application to IB.

 In order to maintain the quality of the program and to provide the necessary assistance for each student to succeed (internship opportunities, job placement, graduate school application, mentoring relationship with an international business executive, practical consulting projects with regional Multinational Corporations, etc.), admission to the international business major is limited to about 20 freshmen each year.